If you have ideas for CS to consider, a question for the FAQ, or anonymous feedback, you can use the CS Feedback Form.

 “It’s better to ask permission than forgiveness”.
 If you want any kind of exception, counting non-CS or non-Harvard courses towards CS, course credit for study abroad, or anything else, email us or come and talk to us in our office hours (see above).

 Even if you know of someone that had a similar exception before, don’t assume that you can get one too without checking with us: individual conditions, policies, and course contents can all vary from term to term.
-It’s always better to ask permission ahead of time so you can plan your courses before the term begin, rather than finding out you need to change courses late into the term.
+It’s always better to ask permission ahead of time so you can plan your courses before the term begins, rather than finding out you need to change courses late into the term.

 See this page for an overview of which courses count towards which requirements, including which courses other than Harvard-CS courses can be used for the CS concentration.
+We also have a page devoted to which tags our courses count towards.

 See this page for information about study abroad.
 You should talk to the Office of International Education.
 Feel free to email us to ask about whether particular courses could count towards concentration credit.
 There are many strong computer science programs whose courses can be taken for concentration credit, but this depends on the details such as the exact syllabus of the course, the number of hours, what courses you’ve taken at Harvard, and more.
 You should not assume that a course will count without checking it with us beforehand.
 The final approval only comes after you have completed the term and we receive the transcripts from the institution you studied in.
 For summer study abroad funding, please check out this resource from the Office of International Education.
 You can also check in with your financial aid officer, who is visible to you in my.harvard.